wilmix8/J-/README.md

-J@
+JAW
 ==

 It  is invented  in jdollar for  MobileAPPS,walletapps by wilmix jemin j at nov 2016.

+JAW   is  otherwise  known  as  JeminApps  for  Mobile Webpages.

-J@  has  five  modules  they are given below
+JAW  has  five  modules  they are given below

 a) J@